MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-C-Civil-Rights/part-230-External-Programs/subpart-D-Construction-Contract-Equal-Opportunity-Compliance-Procedures/section-230.413.md

 (3) Findings, conclusions, and recommendations shall be explicitly stated and, when necessary, supported by documentary evidence.

-(4) The compliance review report shall contain at least the following information.1 (Action R-20)
+(4) The compliance review report shall contain at least the following information.
+1 (Action R-20)

 1 The Federal Highway Administration will accept completed Form FHWA-86 for the purpose.
 The form is available at the offices listed in 49 CFR part 7, appendix D.